Danish7313/Danish7313/README.md

 ### Achievements:
-* 1st place in the district level Nasyid Competition (2014,2015 and 2017)
+* 🎖1st place in the district level Nasyid Competition (2014,2015 and 2017)
-* One of the coach for Laravel Coaching Session at Kedah (2023)
+* 🎖One of the coach for Laravel Coaching Session at Kedah (2023)
-* One of the trainer for Laravel Training Session at Perak (2024)
+* 🎖One of the trainer for Laravel Training Session at Perak (2024)

 ### Socials